ghostwan/robotkit/README.md

 }
 ```

-In your activity or where you want to call RobotKit APIs you have to use the lambda : [launch(UI){}](https://github.com/Kotlin/kotlinx.coroutines/blob/master/coroutines-guide.md#coroutine-basics) or RobotKit shortcut ui{}
+In your activity or where you want to call RobotKit APIs you have to use the lambda : [launch(UI){}](https://github.com/Kotlin/kotlinx.coroutines/blob/master/coroutines-guide.md#coroutine-basics) or RobotKit shortcut ui{ } or Activity extention inUI{ }

 ``` kotlin
 ui { //it means that the coroutine it's in the UI thread